awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 If you find that LimitExceededException exceptions are raised with bursts of activity, consider using an Amazon SQS queue to manage incoming requests\.
 Contact AWS support if you find that your average number of concurrent requests cannot be managed by an Amazon SQS queue and you are still receiving `LimitExceededException` exceptions\.

-## Getting the Completion Status of a Rekognition Video Analysis Request<a name="api-video-get-status"></a>
+## Getting the Completion Status of a Amazon Rekognition Video Analysis Request<a name="api-video-get-status"></a>

-Rekognition Video sends an analysis completion notification to the registered Amazon SNS topic\.
+Amazon Rekognition Video sends an analysis completion notification to the registered Amazon SNS topic\.
 The notification includes the job identifier and the completion status of the operation in a JSON string\.
 A successful video analysis request has a `SUCCEEDED` status\.
 For example, the following result shows the successful processing of a label detection job\.

 ```
 {